-Although in women, for example, the microbial composition of milk was affected by maternal diet when a vegetable protein and fiber based diet was compared with an animal protein and lipid based diet (Cortes-Macias et al., 2021).
+Although in women, for example, the microbial composition of milk was affected by maternal diet when a vegetable protein and fiber based diet was compared with an animal protein and lipid based diet (Cortes-Macías et al., 2021).
 An important remark on this contradictory finding is that diets that were compared in women, differed greatly, whereas in the present study, the basic diet of the cows was identical, the only difference was the supplementation of RUP in the HP group.
-Besides the extreme differences in the diets that were compared in the human studies, also the overall approach and statistical analysis differed.
-In these studies, groups were made by clustering based on the nutritional intake of the mothers (Cortes-Macias et al., 2021), or based on the microbial composition of the milk (Padilha et al., 2019).
-In addition, clustering based on nutritional intake (for example more fiber vs more lipids) could be confounded by other lifestyle habits besides diet, for example a specific dietary pattern could be linked to more physical activity (Manz et al., 2019).
+In addition to the extreme differences in the diets that were compared in the human studies, also the overall approach and statistical analysis differed.
+In these studies, groups were made by clustering based on the nutritional intake of the mothers (Cortes-Macías et al., 2021), or based on the microbial composition of the milk (Padilha et al., 2019).
+In addition, clustering based on nutritional intake (for example more fiber vs. more lipids) could be confounded by other lifestyle habits in addition to diet, for example a specific dietary pattern could be linked to more physical activity (Manz et al., 2019).
 It is not clear in which way these other lifestyle habits could contribute to the differences in microbial composition of human milk.
-Although we do not talk about 'lifestyle' but rather management of our cows, we can state that besides a differing dietary CP level at the end of gestation, management was identical.
+Although we do not talk about 'lifestyle' but rather management of our cows, we can state that in addition to a differing dietary CP level at the end of gestation, management was identical.

-The abundance of bacterial genera in colostrum differed in relation to the parity of the cow and colostral and serum IgG concentration
+The Abundance of Bacterial Genera in Colostrum Differed in Relation to the Parity of the Cow and Colostral and Serum IgG Concentration

-Six genera were DA between colostrum of cows with parity 2 vs > 2.
+Six genera were DA between colostrum of cows with parity 2 versus >2.
 Pseudomonas was lower abundant in colostrum from cows with parity 2.
-Lima et al. (2017) showed a lower abundance of this genus in colostrum from primiparous vs multiparous cows.
-However, our previous study did not confirm that Pseudomonas was DA between colostrum from primi- vs multiparous cows (unpublished results, Van Hese et al.).
+Lima et al. (2017) showed a lower abundance of this genus in colostrum from primiparous versus multiparous cows.
+However, our previous study did not confirm that Pseudomonas was DA between colostrum from primiparous versus multiparous cows (unpublished results, I. Van Hese, K. Goossens, B. Ampe, A. Haegeman, and G. Opsomer).
 It is thus far not clear if age or parity is related to the abundance of Pseudomonas in bovine colostrum.